LMEB: Long-horizon Memory Embedding Benchmark: The LMEB Benchmark

 \subsection{Evaluation Protocol and Extensibility}

-The evaluation protocol of LMEB is built on top of the MTEB v2 framework\footnote{\url{https://github.com/embeddings-benchmark/mteb}}.
-LMEB provides a unified evaluation pipeline and extensive model wrappers, facilitating reproducible benchmarking across widely used model scaffolds, including \texttt{Transformers}~\citep{DBLP:conf/emnlp/WolfDSCDMCRLFDS20}, \texttt{Sentence-Transformers}~\citep{DBLP:conf/emnlp/ReimersG19}, and \texttt{vLLM}~\citep{kwon2023efficient}.
-To support scalable evaluation across heterogeneous memory sources, LMEB adopts a standardized IR-style data format with four components: \texttt{queries}, \texttt{corpus}, \texttt{qrels}, and an optional \texttt{candidates} file.
-We convert all collected datasets into this unified format, ensuring consistent preprocessing, indexing, and evaluation across a growing number of tasks.
-The optional \texttt{candidates} file restricts the retrieval scope when a query defines a bounded memory pool.
-For example, in dialogue settings, a query is evaluated only against its corresponding conversation history, rather than the full corpus, ensuring evaluation under realistic access constraints.
-LMEB reports standard IR metrics, including Precision, Recall, MAP (Mean Average Precision), MRR (Mean Reciprocal Rate), and NDCG (Normalized Cumulative Discount Gain) for arbitrary top-$k$.
-Following MTEB~\citep{DBLP:conf/eacl/MuennighoffTMR23} and BEIR~\citep{DBLP:journals/corr/abs-2104-08663}, we use NDCG@k as the main metric and report NDCG@10 by default, as it captures both ranking quality and graded relevance when multiple memories may be relevant.
-LMEB is designed for easy extensibility along two axes.
-First, new embedding models can be integrated with minimal code changes via pre-built model wrappers, , supporting both local inference and server-based deployment.
-Second, new datasets can be added by providing data files in the standardized \texttt{corpus}/\texttt{queries}/\texttt{qrels} format (and \texttt{candidates} if necessary).
-This design makes LMEB suitable for both academic research and industrial applications, where memory sources and evaluation needs are constantly evolving.
+\textbf{Evaluation Framework.} LMEB builds on MTEB\footnote{\url{https://github.com/embeddings-benchmark/mteb}}.
+It provides a unified evaluation pipeline and plug-and-play model wrappers for reproducible benchmarking across widely used model backends, including \texttt{Transformers}~\citep{DBLP:conf/emnlp/WolfDSCDMCRLFDS20}, \texttt{Sentence-Transformers}~\citep{DBLP:conf/emnlp/ReimersG19}, and \texttt{vLLM}~\citep{kwon2023efficient}.
+LMEB will be integrated more deeply into the MTEB ecosystem, further improving usability and making memory retrieval evaluation more accessible to the broader embedding community. \textbf{Unified Data Format.} To support scalable evaluation across heterogeneous memory sources, LMEB adopts a standardized IR-style format with four components: \texttt{queries}, \texttt{corpus}, \texttt{qrels}, and an optional \texttt{candidates} file.
+All collected datasets are converted into this unified format, ensuring consistent preprocessing, indexing, and evaluation across tasks.
+The optional \texttt{candidates} file restricts retrieval to a bounded candidate pool when required.
+For example, in dialogue settings, each query is evaluated only against its corresponding conversation history rather than the full corpus, yielding a more realistic retrieval setting. \textbf{Evaluation Metrics.} LMEB reports standard IR metrics, including Precision, Recall, MAP (Mean Average Precision), MRR (Mean Reciprocal Rank), and NDCG (Normalized Discounted Cumulative Gain) at arbitrary top-$k$ values.
+Following MTEB~\citep{DBLP:conf/eacl/MuennighoffTMR23} and BEIR~\citep{DBLP:journals/corr/abs-2104-08663}, we use NDCG@$k$ as the primary metric and report NDCG@10 by default, as it captures both ranking quality and graded relevance when multiple memories may be relevant. \textbf{LMEB Extensibility.} LMEB is designed to be easily extensible along two axes.
+First, new embedding models can be integrated with minimal code changes through pre-built model wrappers, supporting both local inference and server-based deployment.
+Second, new datasets can be added by providing files in the standardized \texttt{corpus}/\texttt{queries}/\texttt{qrels} format, with \texttt{candidates} included when needed.
+This design makes LMEB suitable for both academic research and industrial applications, where memory sources and evaluation needs continue to evolve.